Operation Linebacker II: America’s Heartbreaking Chapter

 Overall, during the 11-day campaign, the U.S. lost:

-- 15 B-52 bombers to enemy fire, with several more heavily damaged.
+- Fifteen B-52 bombers were lost to enemy fire, with several more heavily damaged.

 - Tactical aircraft, such as the F-4 Phantom II and A-7 Corsair jets, suffered additional losses.